callumrollo/data-driven-web-apps-with-flask/notes.md

 check if the email matches one in the db
 Use verification from the passlib library to check the password against the hash

+### Create a user session (cookie)

+So that the site recognises the user logged in
+These are fairly simple in Flask, combining it with the redirect and response is a littel trickier Stopping the cookie being tampered with needs some thinking.
+Can't just make it a simple number!
+Much of the logic in is infrastucutre/cookie auth.
+This is pretty well self described Takes a user ID and hashes it up, then it makes a val based on this user id and the hash value.
+This is the cookie I think You can set the cookie timeout

+The authentication step is in `get_user_id...` this checks that it hasn't been tampered with.
+This is how we recover the user id

+To check that the cookie has been created:
+Login on site
+Inspect element
+Refresh page
+Network >> HTML >> account >> Cookies

+in the account index function, adding logic for cookies

+If the user is not logged in (no cookie)  >> redirect to login page If the user is matched, return it

+Some important redirects here.